Office of Special Counsel (OSC) Whistleblower Lawyer

 The WPA does not extend coverage to employees outside of the federal government.
 Those parties have other protections that may apply.

-If you’ve spoken up against wrongdoing in your workplace and you are being punished, you need to speak with an OSC retaliation lawyer right away.
+If you’ve spoken up against wrongdoing in your workplace and you are being punished, you need to speak with an OSC federal whistleblower protection lawyer right away.

 Types of OSC Complaints